Passport Photos for a Newborn Baby

 Baby boy asleep on photographers beanbag wearing sleeping cap

-Child 2
+Colic with Child 2

 Then, when I was pregnant with Violet (child 2) we made the difficult decision that I wasn’t going to breast feed.
-We had another caesarean planned, she would be going to nursery a lot younger than Beatrice did, and we thought that it could have been the mixed feeding that caused the problem the first time around.
+We had another caesarean planned and she would be going to nursery a lot younger than Beatrice did.
+Also, we thought that it could have been the mixed feeding that caused the problem the first time around.
 Turns out it wasn’t.
 Very early on it was clear that she wasn’t happy.
 A lot of crying and the formula would go straight through her with very watery poos.
-We tried changing teats, bottles but very soon decided to call the GP.
-Luckily we got the same lady again.
-She prescribed the Aptamil Pepti and very quickly there was an improvement.
-(Warning!
-The milk doesn’t smell very nice and is even worse when it comes out the other end!)
-Turns out she did have a cows milk protein intolerance and that probably her sister did too and that probably many babies historically have and it was just put down to being ‘colic’.
+We tried changing teats, bottles but very soon decided to call the GP….

 Soft fluffy blanket with newborn baby sunk into it